JipengSun/2023_NU_Summer_VR/README.md

 4. What are the depth cues for human?
 How does the relative importance of them change based on the distance?

-5. Why will we feel dizzy wearing VR/AR glasses?
-What is the vergence & accommodation problem?

 ### Week 5: Near-Eye Display Optics
 **Key questions to ask**